affonsobrian/cvgen/README.md

-# cvgen
+# CVGen
-A Curriculum Vitae Generator
+CVGen is a Curriculum Vitae Generator developed with python